7 Brilliant Ways to Promote your Blog as a Beginner

 Note what just happened here.
 I didn’t just write “here is the link, share it.
 Nobody cares about your things unless you give a valid and genuine reason to.
 This is also called permission-based marketing in that ask for permission from others to share your content.

 Therefore, this is called permission-based marketing.
-You need to provide value for people to be interested in your content and eventually share it.
+You need to provide value for people to be interested in your content and that’s a good strategy to promote your blog.
 Out of the 50 people you have contacted, 5 might choose to respond.
 This sounds like a small number but once each of the shares your content with their audience and some of the audience also share it, there will a noticeable compound effect.

 4. Google Alerts

-This is the most underutilized method of blog promotion.
+This is the most underutilized way to you can use to promote your blog.
 This is what you need to do:

 Go to google alerts and type

 Below is a quick snippet explaining what I just talked about.